 If the structure is self- sustaining then it will be able to be replicated.
 Tribal Voices can be spread by encouraging others, through independent media and forming regional groups for distribution, contact, gathering and music, to which we could invite new interested people and ask them to help with distribution, admin &c.

-To promote acoustic music and go for getting it put back on the agenda at mainstream events
+To promote acoustic music and go for getting it put back on the agenda

 To record music.